Lemyth/DataEngineeringZoomcamp/Week3/homework3.md

 ## Question 7
 Where is the data stored in the External Table you created?

-The external table's data are stored in
+- The external table's data are stored in GCP bucket